Hudson Yards (development): Selection

 Tishman Speyer, a New York-based real estate conglomerate, won the bid in March 2008.
 Tishman Speyer won a $1 billion bid to lease and cap the West Side Yard, with payment due as annual rent over a 99-year period.
 It would also spend another $2 billion for development over the rail yards, including for the two platforms over the yards to support 15 acre of public spaces, four office buildings, and ten high-rise residential towers.
 Tishman had secured the investment bank Morgan Stanley as both an anchor tenant and financial backer.

-Two months later, the deal broke down when Morgan Stanley pulled out due to the late-2000s financial crisis.
+Two months later, the deal broke down when Morgan Stanley pulled out due to the 2008 financial crisis.
 Subsequently, the MTA chose the Related Companies and Goldman Sachs to develop Hudson Yards under the same conditions.
 Related's revised plan included 13 buildings encompassing 12 million square feet of space including 2,154 rental apartments, 20% of which would be affordable.
 Other components included 2,619 condominiums, 5.5 million square feet (5.5 e6ft2) of offices, a hotel, about 757,000 ft2 of retail, a school and a 200,000 sqft cultural facility.

 In December 2009, the New York City Council approved Related Companies' revised plan for Hudson Yards, and the western portion of the West Side Yard was rezoned.
 Following the rail yards' successful rezoning, the MTA signed another 99-year lease to the air rights over the rail yard in May 2010.
 The air rights were signed over to a joint venture of Related Companies and Oxford Properties Group, which invested $400 million to build a platform above both the eastern and western portions of the yard on which to construct the buildings.

 In April 2013, the Related/Oxford joint venture obtained a $475 million construction loan from parties including Barry Sternlicht's Starwood Capital Group and luxury retailer Coach.
 The financing deal was unique in several aspects, including the fact that it included a construction mezzanine loan, that Coach was a lender on both the debt and equity sides, and that the MTA reused a "severable lease" structure (previously used by Battery Park City) that allowed for the loans.
-A portion of the project was also financed by the EB-5 investment program, which uses capital from immigrants, who become eligible for a green card.
+A portion of the project was also financed by the EB-5 investment program.